chakravala/AbstractTensors.jl/README.md

 # alternatively for evaluation of forms, VW(a)(VW(b))
 ```
 Some of the method names like `+,-,*,⊗` for `TensorAlgebra` elements are shared across different packages, some of the interoperability is taken care of in this package.
+Additionally, a universal unit volume element can be specified in terms of `LinearAlgebra.UniformScaling`, which is independent of `V` and has its interpretation only instantiated by the context of the `TensorAlgebra{V}` element being operated on.

 ### Example with a new subtype